Hess-Verdon & Associates PLC

 - Right to an accounting: All current beneficiaries are entitled to an accounting of the Trust.
 The accounting will include a.) all income b.) expenses c.) distributions.
 Also, they are privy to an annual accounting.

-- The Beneficiary has a right to petition the removal of a Trustee: Should the beneficiary feel, and have been reasonable in their timeframes and approach, and have not received the needed information from the Trustee, the Beneficiary can petition to the courts the Trustee removal process.
+- The Beneficiary has a right to petition the removal of a Trustee: Should the beneficiary feel, and have been reasonable in their time-frames and approach, and have not received the needed information from the Trustee, the Beneficiary can petition to the courts the Trustee removal process.
+The argument may be the lack of transparency for beneficiary rights to information.

 To combat the reason to want to remove a beneficiary from a trust, you will want to consider the following:

-- Contact the beneficiaries’ early in the process. (note: there are timeframes that specific steps must take place).
+- Contact the beneficiaries’ early in the process. (note: there are timeframes that specific steps should take place).
 An estate planning attorney can help guide you and protect you, and the estate.

 - Education: Educate them as to your role, your objective, letting them know your fiduciary responsibility is the settlor’s wishes, and that your fiduciary duty is to put the beneficiaries in front of your, the Trustee’s preferences.